yellowmessenger/documentation/docs/platform_concepts/inbox/tickets/internal-ticketing.md

 :::note
 - Only agents with inbox access can access Slack threads.
 - Admins cannot generate slack threads.
-- Threads are visible to agents exclusively in the My Tickets tab for interaction.
+- Threads are visible to agents and admins in **My Tickets, Collaborating & Resolved Tickets**.
-- Threads are visible to admins on All tickets for monitoring (read-only).
+- **Unassigned Tickets** will not have the slack thread option.
+- Users who are not the assigned agent but have ticket access—such (agents in the group and admins) have read-only access to the threads.
 :::